Meet The Miltones

-The razor-sharp bluesy and bayou folk-frenzy sounds of Auckland quintet The Miltones has been sending ripples through New Zealand since their inception as a duo in 2014.
+The bluesy folk-rock sounds of Auckland quintet The Miltones have been sending ripples through New Zealand since their inception as a duo in 2014.
 Frontwoman Milly Tabak’s fiery enthusiasm not only captures audiences admiration, but also the industry’s.
 After featuring at the GoingGlobal showcase influencers such as Secretly Canadian’s founder Ben Swanson left applauding her engaging energy and as a converted Miltones supporter.
 Summer 2o18 saw the Miltones summer festival debut leaving WOMAD and March Fest attendees impressed and wanting more.

 The Miltones' take crowds on a hypnotic day-dream like journey, full of bluesy thrills and haunting ballads that drip with soul.
 Crowds walk away smiling, knowing they've taken part in something special.
-A perfect dream weave of Kiwi Americana booked The Miltones a festival slot for WOMAD 2018 and an Australian expanse is planned in the near future - starting by opening for the Teskey Brother's two sold out New Zealand gigs this month.
+A perfect dream weave of Kiwi Americana booked The Miltones a festival slot for WOMAD 2018 and an Australian expanse is planned in the near future.

 The band consists of Milly Tabak, vocals and guitar, Liam Pratt, guitar, Guy Harrison on keys (Hollie Smith), Chris Marshall on bass (Miss June) and Tom Broome on drums (Esther Stephen & The Means, Hollie Smith).

 “Attending #TheMiltones album launch gig at Golden Dawn is turning out to be very smart decision #crazyorgan” - Russell Baillie tweet, Books & Culture Editor at The NZ Listener